 In Depth: As China Sculpts New Patent Law, Division Persists on Innovation and Enforcement

-(Beijing) — China’s legislature is expected to consider a draft of revisions to the country’s Patent Law in the next six months, according to people familiar with the matter.
+(Beijing) — China’s legislature is expected to hold a second reading of a draft of revisions to the country’s Patent Law soon, according to people familiar with the matter.
+Government officials have indicated earlier that the draft law is likely to be passed by the end of this year.
 But divisions persist over its potential chilling effect on innovation, and the impact of giving enforcement powers to patent administrators, as well as beefed-up penalties.

-The revision of the law began in November 2011 and, after multiple rounds of feedback, was finally approved by the State Council in December 2018.
+The revision of the law began in November 2011.
+After multiple rounds of feedback, the draft was finally approved by the State Council in December 2018, and submitted to the National People’s Congress, the country’s legislature, for deliberation.
 According to those who read the law during the public comment period in January and February this year, there is a general consensus that it should strengthen patent protection, but many disputes remain over specific provisions.
 Some clauses, such as those regarding penalty measures for patent infringement, are impractical.

 “Revising the law is a big opportunity,” said Cheng Yongshun, director of the Beijing Intellectual Property Institute.
 “We should carefully study what has hindered our innovation and what direction we should develop in the future.”

 It took five years of drafting before China’s first patent law took effect on April 1, 1985.
 Named the “Patent Law” as tradition dictates, it has since been amended three times — in 1992, 2000 and 2008.